 Keep in mind also Smartline only offers the options to sign up for a local US number or North American toll-free number.

 Even if your cell phone plan includes multimedia messaging (MMS), GoDaddy only supports text-based SMS messages, and photos and videos for local numbers.
 You can’t send group texts or GIFs, or any MMS messages if you have a toll-free number.

 GoDaddy lets you set business hours, custom voicemail greetings, and caller ID, but that’s the extent of its features.
 Even some outdated landlines offer more!
 It’s also impossible to call any international numbers, including Canada and Mexico.

 Google Voice is a true VoIP service, which means you can use any internet connection to make phone calls using its mobile or web app (no desktop app available).
-You can make unlimited calls and texts to the US and unlimited calls to Canada if you’re in the US.
+You can make calls and texts to the US and unlimited calls to Canada if you’re in the US.

 You’ll get helpful features that GoDaddy SmartLine doesn’t offer, like call forwarding, voicemail transcriptions, and auto-attendants, though you’ll need to upgrade to get an auto-attendant.

 2. Phone number options: Which platform gives you more flexibility and options?